 Grilled Chicken with Warm Fruit Salsa

-- 1 cup Walnuts
+- 1 cup strawberries, halved

-- 1 cup Medjool dates, pitted
+- 1 cup cantaloupe melon, cubed

-- 1 Avocado
+- 1 tablespoon olive oil

-About Emory Women’s Heart Center
+About the Emory Women’s Heart Center

 Emory Women’s Heart Center is a unique program dedicated to screening, preventing and treating heart disease in women.
 The Center, led by nationally renowned cardiologist Gina Lundberg, MD provides comprehensive cardiac risk assessment and screenings for patients at risk for heart disease as well as full range of treatment options for women already diagnosed with heart disease care.

 Susmita Parashar, MD, MPH, MS is a Board certified cardiologist at the Emory Heart and Vascular Center and Assistant Professor of Medicine (Cardiology) at Emory University School of Medicine.
 Prior to joining as faculty in the Division of Cardiology, Dr Parashar was Assistant Professor of Medicine in the Division of General Medicine at Emory for 8 years.
 She applies her experience as a Board certified internist in providing a holistic care to patients.
 She was awarded the American Heart Association (AHA) Trudy Bush Fellowship for Cardiovascular Research in Women’s Health Award to recognize outstanding work in the area of women’s health and cardiovascular disease and Emory Department of Medicine Early Career Faculty Research Award for Clinical Research.